Philmont at a Glance

-The Village of Philmont, incorporated in 1892 and once known as “Factory Hill” because of the number of wool factories, is home to approximately 1,000 residents occupying one and a quarter square miles in the heart of Columbia County.
-We’re proud of our industrial history and engaged community.
+The Village of Philmont was built on Mohican lands, settled by the Dutch in the mid-17th century, and incorporated as a Village in 1892.
+Philmont, once known as “Factory Hill” because of the number of wool factories, is home to approximately 1,200 residents occupying one and a quarter square miles in the heart of Columbia County.

 Like so many other mill towns in the Northeast, Philmont has gone through a long period of recovery as mills and textile operations moved out of the area.
 Yet the architectural heritage of Philmont’s industrial past presides.
+We’re proud of our industrial history and engaged community.

 Today, Philmont is a growing village.
 With its proximity to Hudson, New York City, the Berkshires, and the Adirondacks, the area is fast becoming a popular destination.
 Philmont is also an attractive place for new residents and businesses because of its village charm, centralized location, and economic revitalization.